andyfitzsuse/andyfitz.github.io/posts/small-svg.md

 In better news, the resulting filesize is an affordable **2kb**, much smaller than a decent resolution png or jpeg – but files over two thousand bytes are rookie numbers!
 We're a long way from optimal SVG sizes.

-So maybe we should manually redraw it with the pen tool being careful wheer to place nodes and when to use straight lines.
+So maybe we should roll up our sleeves and manually redraw it with the pen tool — being careful about where to place nodes, and when to use straight lines vs beziers.

 <img src="/img/small-svg/f-manual.png" alt="manually placed cubic beziers"  />

-We're now at **800 bytes**
+Woohoo we're now at **800 bytes** - less than half the original size.

 At this point, I'd urge you to go one step further and optimise with [SVGO](https://github.com/svg/svgo) or manually with [SVGOMG](https://jakearchibald.github.io/svgomg/) &mdash; being sure not to melt the shape with precision settings.

 <img src="/img/small-svg/f-omg.png" alt="SVGO optimising an SVG file" />

-We're now at around **236 bytes** which is excellent and the shape is closer to the original.
+Wow, that worked great — We're now at around **236 bytes** which is excellent.
+The shape is even closer to the original than tracing.
 This is usually as good as it gets, an 88% reduction from automatic tracing.
 IMO this was worth the effort.

 ## What if we went deeper?